Asbestos Exposure Lawyer

 Our Dedicated Team of Asbestos Exposure Attorneys is Here to Help

-For more than 30 years, the AV-rated* law office of Brayton Purcell, L.L.P., has proven to be a premier mesothelioma and asbestos exposure injury law firm.
-While we have offices based in California, Utah and Oregon, our legal practice spans the entire nation.
+For more than 40 years, the AV-rated* law office of Brayton Purcell, L.L.P. has proven to be a premier mesothelioma and asbestos exposure injury law firm.
+While we have offices based in California and Utah, we file lawsuits in numerous states, such as California, Washington, Oregon, Utah, Hawaii, and Oklahoma, and our legal practice spans the entire nation.
 Our law offices are staffed with trial attorneys pursuing complex litigation in court, bringing a foundation of knowledge and hands-on experience.

 Because of our comprehensive knowledge of the complex medical and legal issues that arise in asbestos cases and our dedication to personally pursue your case expeditiously through trial, we have been able to secure compensation that allows our clients and their families to explore medical treatments not otherwise available to them and obtain peace of mind.
-There is no law firm in the country that takes more complex cases to trial each year and obtains the results we do for our clients.
+There are few law firms in the country that take more complex cases to trial each year.

 Our record of tangible success includes numerous multimillion-dollar settlements and verdicts on behalf of clients nationwide.
-Our verdicts in California, Washington and Utah were the largest in the respective states for asbestosis and mesothelioma victims.
+Our verdicts in California, Washington and Utah were the largest in the respective states for asbestosis and mesothelioma victims at the time.

 This website is designed for educational purposes and as an aid to asbestos victims.
 It provides tools and resources, explains how to identify different types of asbestos and asbestos-containing products, and discusses asbestos exposure risks and asbestos disease.

-Discuss Your Legal Options with an Asbestos Exposure Attorney
+Discuss Your Legal Options with a Mesothelioma and Asbestos Exposure Attorney

 For both legal and medical reasons, as soon as you become aware that you may have developed an asbestos-related disease or injury, you should get in touch with an attorney as soon as possible.
-An asbestos exposure lawyer could help you to determine what your legal rights are and how they can best be protected.
+A mesothelioma and asbestos exposure lawyer could help you to determine what your legal rights are and how they can best be protected.
 Call our office today to get started.

 Do You Have A Question?